edunad/free-internet-break-filters/README.md

 Note: On this example it's just random letters.
 Using the repository key 'a' would be 'k', 'b' would be 'f', etc.
 ```

+### Different propositions
+- No propositions yet, a link to the file will be added here.
+If you found a better way to solve this problem, check **Contributing**

 ## QA
 > "Would this break the hosting website?
 For example github?"
 - Github could then read the **repository key** and use it to display the corrected text (check the 4th line, for alternatives)